Lubrum/Data_Analysis-Technical-Drawing/README.md

 }
 ```

-Now we load the dataset 1, that is separated by each course.
-We have the following courses:
+Now the dataset 1 is loaded, it is separated by each course.
+There are the following courses:
 - BAEA: Food Engineering
 - BAEE: Renewable Energy Engineering
 - BAEC: Computer Engineering